giocomai/cornucopia/README.md

 you create it, when you download leads as a csv from a single ad, or from the dedicated section in the ads manager.
-You should be aware that only the form id matters; all leads from that form will be retrieved, no matter the the ad set or ad in which it is included (refernce to adset and ad are however included in the returned along with the data).
+You should be aware that only the form id matters; all leads from that form will be retrieved, no matter the the ad set or ad in which it is included (reference to adset and ad are however included in the returned data frame along with the form responses).

 ``` r
 cc_get_fb_leads(form_id = "insert_form_id_here")